-Our ability to successfully grow and manage our omnichannel presence in new markets and locations is an important factor our success.
-Historically, we have been successful in new geographic markets we have entered, and we are in the early stages of expanding our premium showroom footprint nationwide.
+Our ability to successfully grow and manage our omnichannel presence in new markets and locations is an important factor to our success.
+Historically, we have been successful in new geographic markets we have entered, and we are in the early stages of expanding have continued to expand our premium showroom footprint nationwide.
 We intend to continue leveraging our marketing strategy and growing brand awareness to drive increased qualified consumer traffic to and sales from our website and premium showrooms.

 We believe growing and managing our showrooms will drive accelerated growth by increasing our average order value ("AOV") compared to e-commerce orders, improving conversion in the showrooms' metro regions compared to pre-opening conversion, and raising our brand awareness.
-As of June 30, 2023, we have 32 showroom locations.
 We intend to strategically open showrooms in the future, and we believe we can achieve broad national showroom coverage with far fewer locations than many traditional retailers.
 We rely on this highly efficient showroom model to complement our digital strategy and to continue to drive growth and profitability.